Last updated on August 28th, 2023

 RB: What are some of the jobs you had before you worked remotely?

 After that, I was a freelance content creator and vlogger.
-My first official gig as a vlogger was to create eight vlogs for a hotel in Orlando, Florida showing their hotels & amenities — which helped me with content creation and eventually landed me traveling content creation opportunities.
+My first official gig as a vlogger was to create eight vlogs for a hotel in Orlando, Florida showing their hotels and amenities — which helped me with content creation and eventually landed me traveling content creation opportunities.
 I was then the branch manager of a photography studio in Oahu, Hawaii.
 I learned about photography and tools like Adobe Lightroom.
 I also learned customer service and accounting which are all things I love knowing as a digital business owner now.
 Thereafter I was the director of operations for a photography company on Big Island, Hawaii.
 I managed a distributed team, did payroll and employee scheduling, recruiting, hiring, and onboarding, oversaw customer satisfaction, managed projects, and much more.

 After all this, I went remote.
 I became a hiring and recruiting manager.
 This was my first full-time remote job.
 I didn’t have to learn new skills because all of it was part of what I was doing in my previous job.
 I just had to start learning tools and programs to do the same remote job but remotely.